m2dsupsdlclass/azure-deployment/README.md

 "deallocated" state.

 FYI a single GPU (NC6) VM costs approximately $1 / hour.
-Feel free to use it as much as you want but don't waste it by leaving it launched when you don't use it anymore.
+Feel free to use it as much as you want but **don't waste it by leaving it launched when you don't use it anymore**.